whitfin/filterables/README.md

 virtual field.
 This can be done by creating a subclass of `Sorter`, which can then modify a query dynamically.

-A `Sorter` can apply things to the query directly, such as virtual columns.
+A `Sorter` can attach things to the query directly, such as virtual columns.
 In the simplest case, we could sort using a `<field>_<direction>` syntax as follows:

 ```python